 The Graduate Committee also rules on petitions from individual students.
 Students should submit a "Petition to the Graduate Committee" with all petition requests.
+The Petition is an online form which can be accessed via the Brandeis Department of Sociology Graduate Programs Web page and the shared Graduate Student Latte site.

-The Graduate Committee's approval is necessary in the following matters.
+The Graduate Committee's approval is necessary in the following matters: